-Up to now, the PaP catalogue consisted largely of paths reflecting historic market demand.
-It is the goal of RFC North Sea-Mediterranean to extend this offer for the following catalogues with a number of PaPs designed for the development of new traffics.
+At first, the PaP catalogue consisted largely of paths reflecting historic market demand.
+RFC North Sea-Mediterranean is extending this offer gradually with a number of PaPs designed for the development of new traffics.
 These paths shall be published on top of the amount of market demand paths for two reasons.
 This way the Corridor offers more flexibility to the market in number of paths and alternative routes, and it anticipates on possible extra traffic and promotes the use of under exploited lines and trajectories.